 - Total marks obtained.

 The cutoff marks are the minimum score that the candidates must score in order to be eligible for the admission processes.
-The cutoff mark will vary with the category of the candidates.
-The National Law University, Delhi will determine the cutoff score for AILET.
-The cutoff trend for AILET has been similar for years, therefore, the candidates can expect the cutoff for the session 2017 to be quite similar with that of previous years.
+The cutoff mark varies with the category of the candidates.
+The National Law University, Delhi has taken into consideration several factors while calculating the cutoff score for AILET.
+For more information on AILET 2017 cutoff, the candidates can click on the sub heading above.

 The candidates scoring the required cutoff scores will be eligible for the counselling rounds.
 The counselling rounds will be held in offline mode, i.e. the candidates are required to be present at the NLU, Delhi for the counselling rounds.
 In the counselling rounds, the candidates are required to bring along the required documents and are also required to pay the counselling fee to book the seat.
 The counselling rounds for BA LL.B and LL.M programmes will be held on different days and timings.